 Peter Noble, Byron Bay Blues Festival

 Lucy's a talented songwriter, singer, and musician.
-Her gig in the Pussy Parlure in 2015 was so entertaining, she got the whole audience singing.
+Her gigs in the Pussy Parlure in 2015 & 2017 were so entertaining, she got the whole audience singing.
 A real pleasure!
 Her songs are smart, intelligent and funny.
 Lucy interacts with her audience so naturally and her voice is beautiful and unique, different, like someone you remember such as the likes of Billie Holiday or Amy Winehouse.
 We look forward to her return.